OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 ## Why don’t you offer a one-year subscription?

 In April 2019, we transitioned to a new model where your subscription can be renewed perpetually every 90 days if you're actively using it for development.
 We believe that this model ensures that developers who are actively developing solutions have a subscription for as long as they need one.
-If you are developing frequently, your subscription never expires; it is automatically extended.
+If you're developing frequently, your subscription never expires; it is automatically extended.
 If you're developing for a short time, and your subscription expires and is deleted, you can sign up for a new one.

 If you prefer to have a subscription that is available for a longer time, we recommend that you get the Visual Studio Professional or Visual Studio Enterprise subscription.
 These programs include a free Office 365 developer subscription that is good for the life of your Visual Studio subscription.
 To access this, go to [Visual Studio | My Benefits](https://my.visualstudio.com/benefits).
 For more information, contact [Visual Studio customer service](https://www.visualstudio.com/subscriptions/support/).

-## What is valid developer activity?
+## How do you define active development activity?

 We use a set of algorithms and telemetry that we get from your activity in the Office 365 Developer Program and on your Office 365 developer subscription to determine if you are actively developing.
 We check these regularly to update your status and determine whether your subscription should be extended.

-## What activity do you track?
+## What development activities do you track?

 For more information about the types of activities that we track, see the [Office 365 developer subscription terms of use](terms-and-conditions.md).